Acupuncture For Mental Health Northern Suburbs

 - In a update to a Cochrane review, acupuncture plus antipsychotic medication was found to be superior to antipsychotic medication alone, in terms of mental state and length of hospitalisation (moderate quality evidence) with fewer adverse effects (low quality evidence) (12).
 In another review Acupuncture was reported effective for schizophrenia, especially in improving sleep, mood and Quality of life scale.
 Acupuncture with antipsychotics was reported as having a potentially positive effect with moderate evidence (13).

-A Important Note About Acupuncture for Anxiety and Depression
+A Important Note About Acupuncture And Mental Health

 It is important to remember that acupuncture should be considered an adjunctive treatment to normal care of mental health disorders.
 Although the evidence shows a potentially positive effect with moderate evidence, it is important to also remember that this is in addition to usual care.
 At Coburg Chinese medicine we strongly discourage people ceasing medication or other treatment, without support and advice from their treating physicians.

 When working with patients experiencing depression, anxiety or stress, we begin by looking at everything going on with you and your body.
 Acupuncture and Chinese Medicine look at the mind and body as a whole.
 At Coburg Chinese Medicine we will ask you questions about exactly how your depression, stress and/or anxiety affects you, then we will review other aspects of your health like your digestion, headaches, sleep quality, muscle pain and energy levels.
 At Coburg Chinese medicine we support an integrative and inclusive approach to mental health.

 Based in Melbourne, the Coburg Clinic services people from Coburg and surrounding Northern suburbs such as Brunswick, Pascoe Vale, Preston, Fawkner, Thornbury, Northcote.
 If you wish to discuss how acupuncture can assist you call us on 03 9041 656